 We believe all learners are agents, and that our role as teachers is to design learning environments that are active (so that learning is enduring), responsive (so that individual needs are met), challenging (so that growth is facilitated), and safe (so that risks may be taken).
+Critical to this role is our responsibility to promote equity among learners and to actively bring all students into the process of knowledge creation.

 From semester-long seminars to one-to-one consultations, we create professional and pedagogical development opportunities for faculty teaching in communication-intensive modes.
 Learn more about our faculty development programming here.